 They soon got close to Evelyn’s house and Henry stopped at a corner.

 He turned to Evelyn and stared at her face for a moment.
-“Thank you much Evelyn, I couldn’t have done this without you.”
+“Thank you very much Evelyn, I couldn’t have done this without you.”

 She closed her eyes and drew in a breath.
 She then squinted at him and forced a smile without saying anything.